Irving Shipbuilding: Chinese spy accusations

 On November 30, 2013, engineer Qing Quentin Huang, an ex-employee of Lloyd's Register, a subcontractor to Irving Shipbuilding, was arrested under the Security of Information Act after attempting to communicate secrets to a foreign power.
 Police said the information was related to elements of the federal shipbuilding strategy, which includes patrol ships, frigates, naval auxiliary vessels, science research vessels and ice breakers.
 Huang was arrested in Burlington, Ont., following an RCMP-led investigation called Project Seascape.
 Huang was not a target of the warrant and had never been under CSIS investigation.
 However, At the time, the Canadian Security Intelligence Service (CSIS) were intercepting communications made to and from the Chinese Embassy after obtaining a warrant.
 CSIS advised the RCMP of phone calls Huang allegedly made to the embassy, and claimed he had "offered to provide Canadian military secrets" to the Chinese government.
 That prompted the Ontario National Security Enforcement Team, working with the Toronto Police Service, to have undercover operators pose as Chinese agents and approach him about acquiring the documents, resulting in Huang's arrest.
 He was granted bail during the whole ordeal.

 Eight years after his arrest, a judge stayed charges against Qing Quentin Huang "on the basis of unreasonable delay."

 Pearl Mist

-Pearl Mist was a small cruise ship that was the center of a legal dispute between US owner Pearl Seas Cruises and Irving Shipbuilding Inc, over breach of contract.
+Pearl Mist is a small cruise ship that was the center of a legal dispute between US owner Pearl Seas Cruises and Irving Shipbuilding Inc, over breach of contract.
 In 2013 a United States federal appeals court ruled in favour of Irving subject to the contracts arbitration clause, and a settlement was reached.
 Pearl Mist was accepted by Pearl Seas Cruises and towed to Baltimore, Maryland, in April 2013.